mohamadelshalati/springboot-reimbursement-webapp/README.md

 # Springboot-reimbursement-webapp

 ### Project Description:
-Reimbursement-webapp allows employees to submit their reimburement requests which could be reviewed, approved, or denied by the finance manager.
+The Reimbursement Application is a user-friendly web-based platform designed to streamline the process of submitting and managing employee reimbursement requests.
+With this app, employees can easily submit their requests for reimbursement, while finance managers can efficiently review, accept, or deny these requests.

 ### Technologies used:
   * Java 17